How to Negotiate Salary for Your Next Career Move

 The most important takeaways

-- Before you make a salary offer study market rates and industry standards to make sure that your salary offer is fair.
+- Before you make a salary offer take a look at market rates and industry standards to confirm that your salary offer is fair.

-- Maintain a positive tone throughout the conversation and make sure you are listening actively.
+- Keep a positive and upbeat tone throughout the conversation and be active in your listening.

 Do your research